aflin/rampart_docs/source/tutorial-citysearch.rst

 Web Server Layout
 ~~~~~~~~~~~~~~~~~

 In the Rampart binary distribution is a sample web server tree.
+For our
+purposes here, we assume you have downloaded and unzipped the Rampart binary
+distribution into a directory named ``~/downloads/rampart``.
 We will use
 that for this project.
-The
-:ref:`The rampart-server HTTP module <rampart-server:The rampart-server HTTP module>`
+The :ref:`The rampart-server HTTP module <rampart-server:The rampart-server HTTP module>`
 is configured and loaded from the included ``web_server/web_server_conf.js``
 script.
 It defines ``web_server/html`` as the default directory for static
 html, ``web_server/apps`` as the default directory for scripts and